mobify/navitron/README.md

 * `grunt serve` - runs the server, building changes and then watching for changes.
 Use grunt serve to preview the site at **http://localhost:3000**
 * `grunt test` - runs the test suite in your console
 * `grunt test:browser` - runs a server that allows you to run the test suite in your browser
+* `grunt examples` - same as `grunt serve`, but will automatically open Google Chrome to the examples page

 The `dist` directory will be populated with minified versions of the css and javascript files for distribution and use with whatever build system you might use.
 The `src` directory has our raw unminified Sass and Javascript files if you prefer to work with those.

 ## License

 _MIT License.
-Navitron is Copyright © 2015 Mobify.
+Navitron is Copyright © 2016 Mobify.
 It is free software and may be redistributed under the terms specified in the LICENSE file._